danhicks853/theappapp/docs/testing/development_guardrails.md

 ## Overview
 This document creates strict guardrails to ensure I follow the enhanced tracker, decisions, and testing philosophy without deviation.
 Every implementation task must pass through these checkpoints.

-**📋 PLANNING COMPLETE**: All 300 tasks have complete specifications including file paths, class names, acceptance criteria, and test requirements.
-Use these specifications as your primary implementation guide.
-NO CODE HAS BEEN IMPLEMENTED YET - all tasks are TODO.
+**NOTE**: Use these specifications as your primary implementation guide.

 ---
+**IMPORTANT NOTE**:  There are no time constraints on the task, you are to take your time and prioritize quality over speed.
+Do not take shortcuts or rush.

 ## Mandatory Pre-Task Checklist